 In most cases a leaking water heater indicates tank failure and will need to be replaced with a new unit.
 There are two locations on a hot water heater that can leak water and will not actually require the installation of a new tank.

 In order to fix this problem you need to diagnose the possible cause for the leak.
 Usually when a leak from the tp valve occurs we install a thermal expansion tank and a new tp valve.
-In rare cases the tp valve can actually trip on it’s own.
+In rare cases the tp valve can actually discharge without reason.
 These are cheap valves that usually need to be replaced once they start to leak.

 The drain valve on a water heater can start to leak from thermal expansion inside the tank.
 If you have a leak from the drain valve you should check the water pressure to be sure it’s not over 80 psi.
 If the pressure is too high consider a PRV or a thermal expansion tank.

 In order to stop the leak from the drain valve you can either purchase a 3/4″ brass cap or replace the drain valve itself.
 Replacing the drain valve will require draining down the water heater.

 Common questions regarding a leaking water heater

 Q: How long should a typical water heater last before it starts to leak?

 A: The average lifespan of a water heater is 15-18 years, however it’s not uncommon for a water heater to last 20 years or longer.

 Q: Will my water heater rupture and make a big mess?

 A: It is very uncommon for a tank to completely fall apart and flood the surrounding area.
 Most all water heaters manufactured within the last 25 years have a glass lining which will help hold the tank together and prevent complete breakdown.